To Do

 DURING THE SEMESTER

-• If you anticipate needing academic, dining, housing, and/or student employment accommodations due to a disability, you'll need to apply for accommodations through Disability Services.
+If you anticipate needing academic, dining, housing, and/or student employment accommodations due to a disability, you'll need to complete Disability Services' three-step accommodation request process.

 • Please see this handout explaining the accommodation process for Mount Holyoke College: How Do I Get Accommodations at MHC?
-The application involves three steps: filling out an application form with your basic information, having a provider submit documentation, and meeting with an accommodation coordinator for an intake.
+The three steps are: filling out an application form with your basic information, having a provider submit documentation, and meeting with an accommodation coordinator for an intake.

 • Beginning this process early is highly encouraged, and you can also apply for academic accommodations at any point during your time at the College.
-While students may request housing accommodations at any time, any incoming student who is approved for housing accommodations after June 23rd for the Fall or December 1st for the Spring will be housed through the standard housing process for incoming students and Residential Life will look at adjusting their placement, based on availability of space.
+While students may request accommodations at any time, any incoming student who is approved for housing accommodations after June 24th for the Fall or November 28 for the Spring will be housed through the standard housing process for incoming students and Residential Life will look at adjusting their placement, based on availability of space.

 • Student Employment

-• All international students should attend the work clearance session during International Student Pre-Orientation which will provide information on any documents required for working on campus.
+• All international students should attend a work clearance session during International Student Pre-Orientation which will provide information on any documents required for working on campus, and visa restrictions for employment during the academic year.

 International Students